felipeverol/Ari/README.md

 ---

-Made with ❤️ for educational exploration, study, and interactive learning with local RAG and generative AI.
+For educational exploration, study, and interactive learning with RAG and generative AI.